-The Children’s Advocacy Center, or CAC, is a comfortable, child friendly environment where children feel safe to share about their alleged abusive experience.
+The Arlington County Child Advocacy Center, or CAC, is a comfortable, child friendly environment where children feel safe to share about their alleged abusive experience.
 While at the CAC, children receive a comprehensive assessment and services to meet their particular needs from the following professionals:

 - Law Enforcement Officers